oisintohak/The-Drum-School---MS1/README.md

 #### - Scope (Which features, based on information from the strategy plane, do you want to include in your design?)
-The website should be clearly laid out with user friendly navigation to make the site easy to use and accesible.
+The website should be clearly laid out with user friendly navigation to make the site easy to use and accessible.
 The colors, typography and styling should give the user an impression of professionalism.
 The user should be able to easily access links to social media, a phone number and a user-friendly contact form.
 There should be a page or section with pictures of the teaching environment and possibly video content of a performance or demo lesson.